harvard-nrg/yaxil/docs/index.rst

 YAXIL: yet another XNAT interface library
 =========================================

 Yaxil is an XNAT interface library that started a long time ago in a galaxy far, far away.
-It works with Python 2 and 3 and XNAT 1.4 through 1.7.
-This documentation covers all of the functions and classes in YAXIL and examples to help you get going.
+It works with Python 3 and XNAT 1.4 through 1.8.

-Here is a very basic example of YAXIL in action
+Here's a basic example of YAXIL in action

 .. code-block:: python